JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/running_and_debugging_a_theme.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<excerpt>Running and debugging a theme in the actual IDE instance.</excerpt>
+<link-summary>Running and debugging a theme in the actual IDE instance.</link-summary>

 In most cases, the results of theme plugin can be previewed by running the <control>Preview Theme</control> action in the [theme description file](themes_customize.md) editor.
 Sometimes, when more advanced styling options are implemented, the previewing theme may not be enough to see all the changes.